openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 .# Introduction {#Introduction}

-This specification defines an extension to OpenID Connect [@!OpenID] for providing relying parties with identity information, i.e., verified claims, along with an explicit statement about the verification status of these  claims (what, how, when, according to what rules, using what evidence).
-This specification is aimed at enabling use cases requiring strong assurance, for example, to comply with regulatory requirements such as anti-money laundering laws or access to health data, risk mitigation, or fraud prevention.
+This document is aimed at enabling use cases requiring strong assurance, for example, to comply with regulatory requirements such as anti-money laundering laws or access to health data, risk mitigation, or fraud prevention.

 In such use cases, the relying party (RP) needs to understand the trustworthiness or assurance level of the  claims about the end-user that the OpenID provider (OP) is willing to communicate, along with process-related information and evidence used to verify the end-user claims.